Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives

-The above example encourages to consider our problem as a cooperative game with externalities.
-However, in such games the value of the coalitions only depend on the partition of the agents into coalitions.
-In our case however the whole coalitions are strategic, and their value depends on the action (the bid) of the coalitions.
-We provide a detailed discussion on the application of the selected concepts from cooperative game theory in the two following subsections.
+The above example encourages one to consider our problem as a cooperative game with externalities.
+However, in such games the values of the coalitions depend only on the partition of the agents into coalitions.
+In our case, however, the whole coalitions are strategic, and their values depend on the actions (the bids) of the other coalitions.
+We provide a detailed discussion regarding applicability of selected concepts from cooperative game theory in the two following subsections.

-\subsubsection{The Core}
+\subsection{The Core}

 Although the notion of \emph{the core} is initially known from the cooperative game theory, there is a natural generalization to strategic games.
-In this generalization we say that the coalition $\coal$ with the payoff function $\payoff$ is in the core if and only if there is no feasible coalition $\coal'$ with the payoff function $\payoff'$ such that every agent in $\coal'$ gets according to $\payoff'$ better payoff than according to $\payoff$.
+In this generalization we say that team $\coal$ with payoff function $\payoff$ is in the core if and only if there is no feasible team $\coal'$ with payoff function $\payoff'$ such that every agent in $\coal'$ gets, according to $\payoff'$, a better payoff than according to $\payoff$.

-Although, in cooperative game theory we use a simplified model in which the feasibility means just that the total payoff of the agents do not exceed the value of the coalition (i.e., the bid of the coalition, in our approach), we may use the more demanding notion of feasibility from our model.
-As the result, the coalition $\coal$ is in the core if and only if it is not implicitly endangered by any other coalition.
+Although, in cooperative game theory we use a simplified model in which feasibility means just that the total payoff of the agents does not exceed the value of the team (i.e., the bid of the team, in our approach), we may use the more demanding notion of feasibility from our model.
+As a result, a team $\coal$ is in the core if and only if it is not implicitly endangered by any other team.

-Intuitively, the notion of the core in our game is missing an important element.
-Indeed, the coalition $\coal$ might be in the core even though some other coalition $\coal'$, disjoint with $\coal$ can offer a better price, and consequently win the auction and be awarded the project.
+Intuitively, the notion of the core in our games is missing an important element.
+Indeed, a team $\coal$ might be in the core even though some other team $\coal'$, disjoint with $\coal$, can offer a better price and, consequently, win the auction and be awarded the project.

-\subsubsection{The (Farsighted) Stability}
+\subsection{The (Farsighted) Stability}

 Another notion known from the cooperative game theory that is worth considering is the von Neumann-Morgenstern stable set.
 The stable set is the set of all payoff vectors such that (i) no payoff vector in the stable set is dominated by another vector in the set, and (ii) all payoff vectors outside the set are dominated by at least one vector in the set.